 Angie Perrin spent over a decade as a registered dental hygienist and became a Certified HIPAA Consultant — working inside treatment rooms, managing patient records, and watching practice after practice struggle with compliance obligations they barely understood.
 The gap between what HIPAA required and what practices actually did was not a minor oversight.
 It was systemic.
 Most believed a policy binder on the shelf meant they were protected.
 They were wrong — and increasingly, they were targets.

-Joseph Perrin had spent years as a government CTO building secure infrastructure for federal agencies — zero-trust architecture, classified data handling, real-time threat detection.
+Joseph Perrin had spent years building secure infrastructure for clinical systems and government healthcare environments — zero-trust architecture, encrypted data handling, real-time threat detection.
 When Angie described what healthcare practices were doing to “protect” patient data, the answer was almost always: nothing that would survive first contact with an actual attacker.
-The same threat actors penetrating hospital systems were now pivoting to smaller, undefended practices — and since 2021, attacks on independent providers have risen 6x.
+The same threat actors penetrating hospital systems were now pivoting to smaller, undefended practices — and since 2021, attacks on independent providers have risen 6×.²

-Patient Protect was the response: a platform that treats compliance as an operational security problem, not a paperwork exercise.
-Real-time monitoring, automated risk assessments, encrypted communication, staff training, and breach simulation — built on military-grade architecture, starting at $39/month.
-No consultants.
+Patient Protect was the response: a platform that adds operational security on top of the compliance foundation.
+Real-time monitoring, automated risk assessments, encrypted communication, staff training, and breach simulation — built to work alongside your existing compliance partner or as your standalone solution, starting at $39/month.
 No contracts.
-No false sense of security.